andmarios/ledcontroller-3bit/README.md

 ## Copyright

-This code is a fork of the ledcontroller code by jmrobles <http://robleshermoso.wordpress.com>.
+This code (files `main.c` and `Makefile`) is a fork of the ledcontroller code by jmrobles <http://robleshermoso.wordpress.com>.

-My contribution to the code was trivial.
+My contribution to this code is very small and probably I could never write this on my own.
 I added support for all the 7 colors of the notifier as the original code only supported the 3 basic colors.

-As jmrobles' website is in Spanish, his code on dropbox and I had a difficult time finding it, I uploaded it to GitHub.
+Also I hopefully fixed an issue with a warning output at the kernel's log.

 The code is distributed under the terms of the GNU General Public License v3.
-You can find more information inside `main.c`.
+You can find more information and the original license inside `main.c`.